densh/densh.github.com/quasiquotes.md

     object Test extends App {
       def wrapper(x: Int) = x
       wrapper(2)
     }

 And wrapper will be resolved to `example.Test.wrapper` rather than intended `example.MyMacro.wrapper`.
-To avoid this kind of errors one can use two possible workarounds:
+To avoid referential transparency gotchas one can use two possible workarounds:

-1. Fully qualify all references. i.e. we can adapt our macros' implementation to:
+A. Fully qualify all references. i.e. we can adapt our macros' implementation to:

-       def impl(c: Context)(x: c.Tree) = { import c.universe._
+       def impl(c: Context)(x: c.Tree) = {
+         import c.universe._
          q"_root_.example.MyMacro.wrapper($x)"
        }

    It's important to start with `_root_` as otherwise there will still be a chance of name collision if `example` gets redefined at use-site of the macro.

-2. Unquote symbols instead of using plain identifiers. i.e. we can resolve reference to wrapper by hand:
+B. Unquote symbols instead of using plain identifiers. i.e. we can resolve reference to wrapper by hand:

-       def impl(c: Context)(x: c.Tree) = { import c.universe._
+       def impl(c: Context)(x: c.Tree) = {
+         import c.universe._
          val myMacro = symbolOf[MyMacro.type].asClass.module
          val wrapper = myMacro.info.member(TermName("wrapper"))
          q"$wrapper($x)"
        }

-Fixing these issues is the number one priority for 2.12. (see [future prospects](#future))
+2) What hygiene in the narrow sense means is that quasiquotes shouldn't mess with the bindings of trees that are unquoted into them.
+For example, if a macro argument unquoted into a macro expansion was originally referring to some variable in enclosing lexical context, then this reference should remain in force after macro expansion, regardless of what code was generated for the macro expansion.
+Unfortunately, we don't have automatic facilities to ensure this, and that can lead to unexpected situations:

+    scala> val originalTree = q"val x = 1; x"
+    originalTree: reflect.runtime.universe.Tree = ...

+    scala> toolbox.eval(originalTree)
+    res1: Any = 1

+    scala> val q"$originalDefn; $originalRef" = originalTree
+    originalDefn: reflect.runtime.universe.Tree = val x = 1
+    originalRef: reflect.runtime.universe.Tree = x

+    scala> val generatedTree = q"$originalDefn; { val x = 2; println(x); $originalRef }"
+    generatedTree: reflect.runtime.universe.Tree = ...

+    scala> toolbox.eval(generatedTree)
+    2
+    res2: Any = 2

+In the example the definition of `val x = 2` shadows the binding from `x` to `val x = 1` established in the original tree, changing the semantics of `originalRef` in generated code.
+In this simple example, shadowing is quite easy to follow, however in elaborate macros it can easy get out of hand.

+A. To avoid these issues, there's a battle-tested workaround from the times of early Lisp - having a function that creates unique names to be used in generated code.
+In Lisp parlance it's called gensym, whereas in Scala we call it freshName.
+Quasiquotes are particularly nice here, because they allow unquoting of generated names directly into generated code.

+There's a bit of a mixup in our API, though.
+There is an internal API `internal.reificationSupport.freshTermName/freshTypeName` available in both compile-time and runtime universes, however only at compile-time there's a pretty public facade for it, called `c.freshName`.
+We plan to fix this in Scala 2.12.

+    scala> val xfresh = reflect.runtime.universe.internal.reificationSupport.freshTermName("x$")
+    xfresh: reflect.runtime.universe.TermName = x$1

+    scala> val generatedTree = q"$originalDefn; { val $xfresh = 2; println($xfresh); $originalRef }"
+    generatedTree: reflect.runtime.universe.Tree = ...

+    scala> toolbox.eval(generatedTree)
+    2
+    res2: Any = 1

 ## Lifting {:#lifting}